Achille Emaná: International career

-An international since 2003, Emaná represented the Cameroon national team at that year's FIFA Confederations Cup, also appearing for the country in the 2006 Africa Cup of Nations, where his side exited in the quarter-finals.
+Having made his debut on 11 February 2003 in a 3–0 friendly loss against Ivory Coast in Châteauroux, Emaná was part of Cameroon's squad at that year's FIFA Confederations Cup.
+He also appeared for the country in the 2006 Africa Cup of Nations, where his side exited in the quarter-finals.

-Late in 2007, frustrated with the treatment he received whilst at the service of the national team, he retired from international play, but returned shortly after, appearing in the 2008 edition of the Africa Cup of Nations, where he scored against Zambia in a 5–1 group stage win; the side eventually lost the final to Egypt.
+In July 2007, frustrated with the treatment he received whilst at the service of the national team, Emaná retired from international play.
+He returned shortly after, appearing in the 2008 edition of the Africa Cup of Nations where he scored against Zambia in a 5–1 group stage win; they eventually lost the final to Egypt.

-Emaná represented Cameroon at the 2010 FIFA World Cup in South Africa, playing two games (two defeats) in an eventual group stage exit for the Lions Indomptables.
-In exactly ten years of international play, he won 42 caps and scored six goals.
+Emaná represented Cameroon at the 2010 FIFA World Cup in South Africa, playing two games – two defeats – in a group-stage exit.
+He won 42 caps and scored six goals in ten years.

 Personal life

 Emaná's younger brother, Stephane, was also a footballer.
 A forward, he too had spells at Betis (youth only) and Gimnàstic.

+After retiring, Emaná worked as a model.